KaminagakuraM/environment/README.md

 ---

 Instructions for properly installing `.config` files for `Aerospace` can be found \
-below, as for the other configurations, they are located in their resective \
+below, as for the other configurations, they are located in their respective \
 program subfolders:

 - [Nvim](./nvim/)